Introducing CCAMLR

 UNDERSTANDING CCAMLR

-Marine Protected Areas today
+Marine protected areas today

 Between 2012 and 2018, CCAMLR Member countries proposed three new marine protected areas in the Southern Ocean.
 Despite widespread support from many Member countries, consensus has been difficult to achieve.
 All three proposed MPAs are still under consideration by CCAMLR.